dgaydukov/cert-spring5/files/spring5.md

 #### Miscellaneous
+`@SpringBootApplication` - by default use component scanning of base package (where it was defined) and all subpackages.
+You can change this behavior by setting `scanBasePackages/scanBasePackageClasses` by setting other packages or java config classes.

 ###### mvnw and mvnw.cmd
 When you download [spring boot](https://start.spring.io/) you have 2 files `mvnw` and `mvnw.cmd`.
 These 2 files from [Maven Wrapper Plugin](https://github.com/takari/takari-maven-plugin) that allows to run app on systems where there is no mvn installed. `mvnv` - script for linux, `mvnw.cmd` - for windows.
 Generally you don't need them in your work, so you may delete them.